-Jason Miller Supervisor of Student Affairs 937-372-6941 532 Innovation Drive Xenia, Ohio 45385 jmiller@greeneccc.com Virginia D. Potter Assistant Superintendent 937-372-6941 532 Innovation Drive Xenia, OH 45385 vpotter@greeneccc.com
+Jill Anon, Supervisor of Student Services 937-372-6941 ext.
+2304 532 Innovation Drive Xenia, Ohio 45385 janon@greeneccc.com Brian McKnight, Director 937-372-6941 ext.
+1306 532 Innovation Drive Xenia, OH 45385 bmcknight@greeneccc.com

 The Compliance Officers will be available during regular school/work hours to discuss concerns related to unlawful harassment, to assist students, other members of the District community, and third parties who seek support or advice when informing another individual about "unwelcome" conduct, or to intercede informally on behalf of the student, other member of the School District community or third party in those instances where concerns have not resulted in the filing of a formal complaint and where all parties are in agreement to participate in an informal process.